JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

 5. Review all functionality and responsiveness on my mobile phone and tablet for the Artists Page and confirm that everything on this page is correct.

 #### SuperUser
+- When logged in as SuperUser, navigate to the Product Management link.

 1. Navigation bar:
     - Repeat the verification steps completed for the Navbar on previous html pages.
     - Confirm that the Navbar is identical on all html pages.

 2. Form:
     - Confirm validation is working correctly for every form input field.
-    - Confirm when superuser clicks image and add product buttons (when form is completed), that everything works.
+    - Confirm when superuser clicks image and add product buttons (when form is completed), that everything works and a new product is created in the artworks page.

 3. Buttons:
     - Confirm superuser can edit and delete products on artworks page.